MajdHarbb/PharmaConnect/README.md

 - As a patient, I want to edit and delete my posts, so that I can remove unwanted replies.
 - As a patient, I want to edit my personal information, so that I can have more control over my profile.
 - As a patient, I want to get replies from pharmacies on each post, so that I can go to the nearest pharmacy.
+-
+Pharmacy owner stories:
 - As a pharmacy owner, I want to sign up, so that I can connect with medicine seeker.
 - As a pharmacy owner, I want to sign up, so that I can connect with medicine seeker.
 - As a pharmacy owner, I want to enter my extact location on google maps, so that I can connect with medicine seeker.
 - As a pharmacy owner, I want to upload a photo of my license, so that I can provide authenticity.
 - As a pharmacy owner, I want to see all posts from patients, so that I can notify them if I have their request.
 - As a pharmacy owner, I want to edit my personal information, so that I can have more control over my profile.

+Admin stories:
+- As an admin, I want to see statistics on the app, so I can benefit from these information for future use.
+- As an admin, I want to see to see a list of all users, so I can scale my app.
+- As an admin, I want to see to edit user information, so I can have more control.
+- As an admin, I want to see all posts, so I remove unwanted ones.
 <br><br>

 <img src="https://github.com/MajdHarbb/PharmaConnect-Flutter/blob/master/readme/wireframes.svg"/>